KVSlab/VaMPy/docs/installation.md

 ### Installing Oasis

-To install an editable version of `Oasis <https://github.com/mikaem/Oasis>`_ on your machine, run the following command inside your conda environment:
+To install an editable version of [Oasis](https://github.com/mikaem/Oasis) on your machine, run the following commands inside your conda environment:

 ``` console